Duncan Druce

-Robert Duncan Druce (23 May 1939 – 13 October 2015) was an English composer, string player and musicologist, noted for his breadth of musical interests ranging from contemporary music to baroque and early music, as well as music of India.
+Robert Duncan Druce (23 May 1939 – 13 October 2015) was an English composer, string player and musicologist, noted for his interest in early to contemporary music, as well as the music of India.

 Education and academic life

-Druce was born in Cheshire in 1939, the son of the former Katy Chesters and Robert Druce, a bacteriologist.
+Druce was born in Cheshire in 1939, the son of Robert Druce, a bacteriologist, and Katy Chesters.
 In 1957, he entered King's College, Cambridge, which later awarded him a double first in music.
-Subsequently, he completed a Masters at the University of Leeds and, in 1984 embarked upon a second master's degree, at the University of York, choosing this time the music of southern India as the topic of his thesis.
+Subsequently, he completed a Masters at the University of Leeds and, in 1984 embarked upon a second master's degree, at the University of York, choosing the music of southern India as the topic of his thesis.
 In 1991, Druce stood down from his long-standing post as senior lecturer at Leeds University's Bretton Hall Campus, to continue to work as a performer and composer.
 Druce lectured in composition part-time at the University of Huddersfield until his death.

 Druce married Clare Spalding in 1964.
 The couple had two daughters, Alison and Emily.
-His widow, daughters, four grandchildren and a great-grandson, and his sister Cathy all survive him.
+His wife, daughters, four grandchildren, a great-grandson, and his sister Cathy survived him at the time of his death.

 Performing career

-When working as a music producer for the BBC in the late 1960s, Duncan Druce became a notable and much in demand violin and viola player of contemporary music.
+When working as a music producer for the BBC in the late 1960s, Duncan Druce became a notable, in-demand violin and viola player of contemporary music.
 He was an original member of Harrison Birtwistle's Pierrot Players, noted for his rendition of the violin/viola part in Schoenberg's Pierrot Lunaire.
 Druce also performed with the ensembles Music Theatre Ensemble and the Fires of London during this period.

-Contrastingly, Druce was also one of the most respected figures in the performance of Early Music.
+Contrastingly, Druce was also one of the most respected figures in the performance of early music.
 One of the few living British champions of the viola d'amore, he was a member of Christopher Hogwood's Academy of Ancient Music, was an original member of the Yorkshire Baroque Soloists and continued to play with groups such as the Pennine Chamber Ensemble.
 Druce continued to perform regularly, either on one of his baroque violins, violas or his viola d'amore in recitals across the country until his death.